julianacostaS/contact-list/README.md

 # Contact-list

- <h2 align="center">A web application displaying a API contact list & applying search filter using React.js  </h2>
+ <h2 align="center">A web application displaying an API contact list & applying search filter using React.js  </h2>

 <p align="center">
 A fully responsive web application where users can browse and filter contacts from a contact list.
-Among other thecnologies, I used JSON placeholder API, React.js and CSS @media queries. <br/>
+Among other technologies, I used JSON placeholder API, React.js and CSS @media queries. <br/>
 </p>